An allergy is an immune reaction in which small amounts of a substance (an allergen) cause an exaggerated immune response, with unpleasant symptoms.

 If you’ve tried shots and endless medications to control your allergies, you should know about new treatments that are safer, more effective and more convenient.
 The conventional approach to treating allergic reactions is to give you a shot every week, which is both inconvenient and potentially dangerous.
 Sublingual immunotherapy (oral drop) treatments are safer, more beneficial to your immune system, and much easier to live with.
 This short video below will show more information about sublingual immunotherapy and how it works.

-Click here to learn more about Allergy Alternatives
+Click here to watch Dr. Biddle’s video on Allergy Alternatives